Sitecore-Hackathon/2023-Ererenderingdering/README.md

 In order to clean docker data, database files and index files run the following: ./docker/clean.ps1 This assumes you are placed at (repo folder path)/Ererenderingdering/ path.

 ## Usage instructions

+1. Install environment using provided intstructions.
+It can be ported to any environment, but it will be easier to use provided environment.
+1. Create new rendering variant for any rendering
+1. Fill `Jsx` field with

+### Supported JSX syntax

+#### Supported JSX components

+1. `JssImage` - renders an image from Sitecore media library Sample of usage `<JssImage field={props.fields.Image} />`
+2. `JssLink` - renders a link from Sitecore
+  Sample of usage `<JssLink field={props.fields.Link} />`
+3. `Text` - renders a text field from Sitecore
+  Sample of usage `<Text field={props.fields.Title} />`
+4. `RichText` - renders a rich text field from Sitecore Sample of usage `<RichText field={props.fields.Description} />`

+#### Available bindings

+1. `props` - component props.
+Allows to access Sitecore fields and other data Sample of usage `props.fields.Title`
+2. `sitecoreContext` - Sitecore context.
+Allows to access Sitecore context data.
+Uses `useSitecoreContext` hook.
+   Sample of usage `sitecoreContext.pageEditing` - checks if page is in edit mode.

 ⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.